aurabx/harmony-examples/pipelines/transform/README.md

 ## Next Steps

-- See [Fluvio JOLT documentation](https://github.com/infinyon/fluvio-jolt) for complete JOLT specification
+- See [Jolt-RS documentation](https://github.com/aurabx/jolt-rs) for complete JOLT specification
 - Explore `examples/fhir-to-dicom/` for real-world transformation use cases
 - Create your own JOLT specifications for custom transformations